 Read more about it here.

-The Crown (2016): The historical costume drama will trace the life of the Elizabeth II of the United Kingdom from her wedding in 1947 to the present day.
-It will span 60 episodes over six series with Claire Foy, last seen as Anne Boleyn in the BBC’s Wolf Hall, playing the Queen in the early part of her reign.
+The Crown (2016): The historical costume drama that traces the life of the Elizabeth II of the United Kingdom from her wedding in 1947 to the present day.
+In full, it will span 60 episodes over six series with Claire Foy, last seen as Anne Boleyn in the BBC’s Wolf Hall, playing the Queen in the early part of her reign.

 Victoria (2016): In 1837, a diminutive, neglected teenager is crowned Queen Victoria, navigates the scandal, corruption, and political intrigues of the Court, and soon rises to become the most powerful woman in the world.
 Victoria stars Jenna Coleman as Queen Victoria in a series that follows the drama of the candid, spirited monarch who was perhaps the first woman to seem to have it all.